stunglan/CarND-MPC-Project/README.md

 The car now runs ok at much higher speed.

 ### The reasoning behind the chosen N
 I kept the N at 15 and dt at 0.1, creating a horizon at 1.5 seconds.
-This seems to make a good reasonable horizon for the look ahead for the prediction.
+This seems to make a good reasonable horizon for the prediction.
 The car runs ok with N at 20, two seconds ahead, but I cannot observe any significant improvement in the projected path (green line).